wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 The levels of noise due to traffic at the test site are very significant.
 It is likely that someone working in the garden would already be exposed to noise levels that cause physical and mental stress, contribute to hearing damage.

-The level of noise above the very low ambient level further amplifies the deterious disturbing effect of the "random" loud noise  above "incredibly" quiet background noise levels.
-The tight vally also means noises are carried directly to the other side, where a canal and park / farm land.
+The level of noise above the very low ambient level further amplifies the disturbing effect of the "random" loud noise  above "incredibly" quiet background noise levels.
+The tight, steep sided valley also means noises are carried directly to the other side, where a canal and park / farm land.

 On a contrary note, it was noted that the trains cause a high level of noise to both sides of the valley and that low flying planes and helicopters also produce a disproportional level of disturbance due to the same effects.